This is the second of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 The background to these pieces is an attempt to offer an intellectually cogent account of the Christian faith for the benefit of non-believers.
 The account itself has been published on my website.
 It is heavily dependent on an understanding of the Eucharist that has been widely accepted by theologians across the range of non-Protestant denominations.
 Up to now, I have simply assumed its validity.
 In these pieces, I shall seek to demonstrate it, on the basis of arguments, not only in liturgical theology, but (more unusually) in adjacent academic domains such as social anthropology and religious studies.
 I set out the advantages of this broad-based approach in my earlier piece.

-So these three pieces have a place in my presentation of the Christian faith.
+So, these three pieces have a place in my presentation of the Christian faith.
 Yet they are also intended to stand alone as self-contained treatments of issues which are of general concern to all Christians, though little discussed – still less understood – by non-specialists.

 Let us come to the second of our three issues.

-Alternative understandings of sacrifice and Eucharist
+Diverse understandings of sacrifice and Eucharist

-I will refer to these two positions on sacrificial agency as exclusivist and inclusivist, respectively.
+I will refer to these two positions on sacrificial agency as exclusivist and inclusivist respectively.

 I would not describe (the Eucharist) as an offering of bread and wine, in the strict sense of an offering made to God’. (pp.182-183)

-Alternative liturgies and ecclesial structures
+Diverse liturgies and ecclesial structures

-However, this difference is evidently no longer simply an East:West thing – if it ever was.
-For we find the Anglo-catholic, Eric Mascall, criticizing liturgical practices in Western churches on precisely the grounds that they give the offertory the kind of symbolic importance that we find attributed to them in the Eastern rites.
-The targets of Mascall’s attack are ‘the proponents of the Liturgical Movement with their offertory processions’, as well as certain Catholics .
-Both, as we have seen, are, in Mascall’s exclusivist eyes, at fault for giving the impression that the eucharistic offering is something we joing in giving.
-Neither of these targets are, so far as I know, specifically ‘Eastern’ in their inspiration.
-More at issue here, I suspect, may be a division between more conservative and more progressive (post-Vatican 2) brands of Catholicism.
-I am reminded here of the connection Robert Daly draws between a strongly exclusivist Roman Catholic atonement theology (reliant on penal substitution) and the excessive liturgical focus (as he sees it) on the agency of the priest acting alone as sole representative of Christ.
-The result, he claims, is a Eucharist that diminishes to practically nothing the distinctive role of the laity as the assembled body of Christ.
-The reinstitution of a more ‘Eastern’ offertory practice (such as we find with the Liturgical Movement) might be some safeguard against this unfortunate development of pre-Vatican 2 ecclesiology.
+Actually, the ecclesial impact of this theological and liturgical divergence is no longer, pace Dix, restricted to an opposition of East and West – if it ever was.
+For we find the Anglo-Catholic, Eric Mascall, cited above, criticizing liturgical practices of Western churches on precisely the grounds that they give the offertory the kind of symbolic importance attributed to them in the Eastern rites mentioned by Schmemann and Dix.
+The targets of his attack are ‘the proponents of the Liturgical Movement with their offertory processions’, as well as certain Catholics.
+In Mascall’s exclusivist eyes, these are at fault for giving the impression that the bread and wine are something we offer to God.
+The practices in question are not, so far as I know, specifically ‘Eastern’ in their inspiration.
+More at issue, I suspect, may be differences between more conservative and more progressive (post-Vatican 2) strands of Catholicism.
+I am reminded of the connection Robert Daly draws between a strongly exclusivist Roman Catholic atonement theology (reliant on penal substitution) and the excessive liturgical focus (as he sees it) on the agency of the priest acting alone as sole representative of Christ.(4) The result, according to Daly, is a Eucharist that reduces to practically nothing the distinctive role of the laity as the assembled body of Christ.

-Coming, at last, to those Protestant exclusivists who would deny that the Eucharist is a sacrifice in a literal sense (as this is a group I know from personal experience), most would, I suspect, be surprised to learn that the offertory could ever have been considered by anyone to have an integral role in the celebration of the Lord’s Supper.
-In my own Protestant Evangelical Church nothing resembling an ‘offertory’ has ever taken place, nor does the practice of giving (which is generous) ever receive liturgical expression.
-Specific assocation with the Eucharist would, I imagine, be considered theologically dubious, as appearing to sanction the notion of a works-based righteousness.
-The socio-political correlate is a relatively weak sense of the Church as an institutional structure, and a relatively personalized understanding of sacrifice, according to which we relate to God through Christ, as individuals.
-The true Church, as distinct from the assembly of professed believers attending a particular congregation, becomes the ‘invisible Church’ of all true believers, as yet known only to God.
+Coming, at last, to those Protestant exclusivists who would deny that the Eucharist is a sacrifice in a literal sense (a group I know from personal experience), here, I suspect, we would find little recognition that the offertory could ever have an integral role in the celebration of the Lord’s Supper.
+My own Protestant Evangelical Church has always been very generous in its giving.
+However, I am not aware of that generosity ever receiving liturgical expression (in the shape of an offertory, for example) – let alone being associated in a specific way with the ‘Lord’s Supper’.
+The latter would, I imagine, be considered theologically highly dubious, in appearing to sanction the notion of a works-based righteousness.
+The inevitable socio-political corollary of this strongly Protestant stance is a sense of Church that is only weakly institutional, and a relatively individualized understanding of sacrifice, whereby we relate to God through Christ, primarily as individuals.
+The true Church, on this view, is confined to the ‘invisible Church’ of all true believers, as yet known only to God.

 Exclusivist vs. inclusivist positions